 The facts of Eric v.
 Lola may be briefly summarized as follows: The parties met when the woman (“Lola”) was 17 and the man (“Eric”) was 32.
 They began to co-habit.
 Eric is an extremely wealthy Quebec entrepreneur.
 He supported Lola financially and together they travelled the world.
-Eventually they had two children.
+Eventually, they had two children.
 Lola did not work outside of the home and took care of the children and accompanied Eric on his travels.
 Eric financially supported the family.
-The parties broke up after a seven year relationship.
+The parties broke up after a seven-year relationship.
 They were never married, as Eric did not believe in the institution of marriage.

 Lola filed a motion in Quebec Court seeking custody of the children and child support.
 She also brought notice to the Attorney General of Quebec that she will be seeking an order for spousal support and property division.
-Under the Quebec Civil Code, unmarried common law couples have no right to claim spousal support or division of family assets.
-Lola claimed that her constitutional right to equality pursuant to Section 15(1) of the Canadian Charter of Rights and Freedoms (“Charter”) was violated by the Quebec Civil Code as the Code extends property and spousal support rights to married couples, but not to unmarried couples living together.
+Under the Quebec Civil Code, unmarried common-law couples have no right to claim spousal support or division of family assets.
+Lola claimed that her constitutional right to equality pursuant to Section 15(1) of the Canadian Charter of Rights and Freedoms (“Charter”) was violated by the Quebec Civil Code as the Code extends the property and spousal support rights to married couples, but not to unmarried couples living together.

 The basis for the Supreme Court’s decision that the provisions of the Quebec Civil Code are not unconstitutional lies in the concept of individual choice.
 According to the majority of the Supreme Court of Canada, couples are free to marry or not marry and those who do not marry can opt for a civil union that sets out rights of spousal support and property division.
-Alternatively common law couples have the option of entering into agreements that specify their legal rights on break up.
+Alternatively, common-law couples have the option of entering into agreements that specify their legal rights on break up.
 The Supreme Court of Canada wished to protect individual autonomy and the right to choose the nature of one’s relationship and the governing law in the event of the break- up of that relationship.
-On such grounds the distinction in treatment by the Quebec Civil Code between married and common law couples as applied to both spousal support and property division may be justified.
+On such grounds, the distinction in treatment by the Quebec Civil Code between married and common-law couples as applied to both spousal support and property division may be justified.

 Eric v.
 Lola as Applied in Ontario

 The decision of the Supreme Court in Eric v.
 Lola as applied to spousal support in Ontario is of academic as opposed to practical interest.
-The Ontario Family Law Act, unlike the Quebec Civil Code, specifically provides that common law couples who reside in a relationship of three years or more, or have a child together and live in a relationship of some permanence, may claim spousal support.
+The Ontario Family Law Act, unlike the Quebec Civil Code, specifically provides that common-law couples who reside in a relationship of three years or more, or have a child together and live in a relationship of some permanence, may claim spousal support.

 Eric v.
 Lola does not create new law as applied to common law property division.
 It confirms the Supreme Court’s prior 2002 decision in Walsh v.
-Bona that the Court will not use the equality provisions of the Charter to force provincial legislatures, such as Ontario, to legislate property division for common law couples.
+Bona that the Court will not use the equality provisions of the Charter to force provincial legislatures, such as Ontario, to legislate property division for common-law couples.

-The fact that there is no legislation that deals with property division for Ontario’s common law couples does not mean that common law couples are prohibited from applying for property division on separation.
-It means that in the absence of legislated rules as to how property is to be divided, common law couples in Ontario who wish to claim property division on separation must rely on the equitable doctrine of unjust enrichment to do so.
+The fact that there is no legislation that deals with property division for Ontario’s common-law couples does not mean that common-law couples are prohibited from applying for property division on separation.
+It means that in the absence of legislated rules as to how property is to be divided, common-law couples in Ontario who wish to claim property division on separation must rely on the equitable doctrine of unjust enrichment to do so.

-The difficulty with the unjust enrichment claim is that it requires an extensive accounting of which party did what and who paid for what during the common law relationship.
+The difficulty with the unjust enrichment claim is that it requires an extensive accounting of which party did what and who paid for what during the common-law relationship.
 The accounting exercise in some cases can go back as far as 10-20 years.
 Further, there is much difficulty in determining the intent of the parties regarding the acquisition and sharing of property many years after the commencement of the relationship.

-Kerr v.
-Baranow
+Comparing Kerr v.
+Baranow with Eric v.
+Lola

 In the 2011 Supreme Court of Canada’s decision in Kerr v.
-Baranow, the Court set a number of principles to further define the law of unjust enrichment as applied to common law couples.
+Baranow, the Court set a number of principles to further define the law of unjust enrichment as applied to common-law couples.
 Justice Cromwell uses the concept of “joint family venture” to determine whether an unjust enrichment claim should succeed.
 According to Justice Cromwell, if common law parties are engaged in a “joint family venture”, and one party leaves the relationship with significant more assets and wealth than the other, it will be assumed that the titled spouse would be unjustly enriched if there was no obligation to share the wealth.
 The concept of “joint family venture” is intended by to reduce the need for extensive accounting in determining whether unjust enrichment exists.